Gibberlings3/RealMod/README.md

 ## Introduction

-This is a fully-functioning mod that exists to showcase how to use the [Mod Packaging](https://GitHub.com/Gibberlings3/ModPackaging) utility and demonstrate the current best practices for audio conversion, character set handling, and tileset decompression.
+This is a fully-functioning mod that exists to showcase how to use the [Mod Packaging](https://GitHub.com/Gibberlings3/ModPackaging) utility and to demonstrate the current best practices for audio conversion, character set handling, and tileset decompression.

 ## Version History